AndrewBelomoev/TestTask/README.md

 ## Testing

-- Unit tests are provided for the ViewModel using JUnit and Mockito.
+- Unit tests are provided for the ViewModel and repositories using JUnit and Mockito.
 - Run tests:
   ```bash
   ./gradlew test